Dahod district: Education

 There is a government polytechnic college since 1963 and it was started by Indian prime minister Mr. Moraraji Desai and now government degree engineering college is also there.
 The degree college is affiliated to Gujarat University.

 Economy

-In 2006, the Ministry of Panchayati Raj named Dahod one of the country's 250 most backward districts (out of a total of 640).
-It is one of the six districts in Gujarat currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+Engineering

+Dahod is a city in the Indian state of Gujarat, and it is home to a growing engineering sector.
+The city has a number of small and medium-sized engineering firms that specialize in areas such as metal fabrication, machining, and tool and die making.
+Additionally, there are several larger companies that have established manufacturing operations in Dahod, including Siemens India, which plans to manufacture and maintain freight locomotives at its facility in the city.

 Ratan Mahal Sanctuary

 Ratanmahal Wildlife Sanctuary is a mixed, deciduous forest, located near Devgadh Baria in Dohad district, at Gujarat's border with Madhya Pradesh, within the Kathiawar-Gir dry deciduous forests' ecoregion.
 The maximum area covered is in Gujarat.
 Ratanmahal Sanctuary is near by River Paanam (a major river of Central Gujarat), which helps to preserve the ecological balance in the forest, besides water conservation.
 The sanctuary is also known as "Ratanmahal Sloth Bear Sanctuary," due to its population of sloth bears.
 As with Purna Wildlife Sanctuary, Ratanmahal has experienced extinctions in its population of birds.